abuyukyi101198/maas-site-manager/README.md

 You will need this if you are planning on issuing an enrolment request from a MAAS instance.

 1. To start the `nginx` service when the backend container starts, set `USE_NGINX_TLS_PROXY=1` in `docker-compose.env`.
-2. Start the container with `docker-compose up`.
+2. Start the container with `docker compose up`.
 You will need to include the `--build` option if you haven't done so since pulling the change to create the certificate and set up `nginx` within `backend/Dockerfile`.
 3. Once the container has started, copy the certificate onto your machine: `docker cp maas-site-manager_backend_1:/root/certs/msm.crt ~/`.
 This will copy the certificate to your home directory (change the second path if you would like to copy it elsewhere).
-4. On the MAAS side--the lxd container needs to know that this is a trusted certificate.
-If using `setup-dev-env.sh` from the `maas-dev-setup` repository, you can enable this by providing the `-c` or `--ca-crt` option and the location of the `msm.crt` file on your machine.
+4. On the MAAS side, the LXD container needs to know that this is a trusted certificate.
+If using `setup-dev-env.sh` from the [`maas-dev-setup` repository](https://github.com/canonical/maas-dev-setup), you can enable this by providing the `-c` or `--ca-crt` option and the location of the `msm.crt` file on your machine.

 If you are not using the script in step 4 above, follow these steps to tell MAAS that this is a trusted certificate:
-1. `scp` the `msm.crt` file to the lxd container running MAAS: `scp /path/on/your/machine.crt ubuntu@$container_ip:/home/ubuntu/`.
+1. `scp` the `msm.crt` file to the LXD container running MAAS: `scp /path/on/your/machine.crt ubuntu@$container_ip:/home/ubuntu/`.
-2. `ssh` to the lxd container and place the file in the correct location.
+2. `ssh` to the LXD container and place the file in the correct location.
 Note this cannot be handled above as we cannot `scp` as root: `sudo cp /home/ubuntu/msm.crt /usr/local/share/ca-certificates`
 3. Update the trusted CA's: `sudo update-ca-certificates`
 4. Add the cert's CN as a hostname with the following commands:
 ```bash